ofc-ml-challenge/ofc-ml-challenge/_pages/call-for-submission.md

 ## Submission Details

-Please submit your predicted `csv` file to this year [Kaggle submission platform](https://www.kaggle.com/t/6b41bccbf1a04782b7b3f4bc3f21041b)
+Please submit your predicted `csv` file to this year [Kaggle submission platform](https://www.kaggle.com/t/6b41bccbf1a04782b7b3f4bc3f21041b) and upload your model/runnable code on the github and send the link to [us](mailto:ofc.ml.challenge@gmail.com).

 ## Questions?